Which court will hear your case?

-The Court of Québec and Superior Court of Québec offer an opportunity for individuals or enterprises involved in an ordinary civil suit to participate in a settlement conference.
-The advantage of this form of dispute resolution mechanism is that it saves time and money for the parties, enabling them to settle the matter out of court, without a trial.
-The parties may request a settlement conference at any stage of legal proceedings.
+The Court of Québec and Superior Court of Québec offer an opportunity for individuals or enterprises involved in an ordinary civil proceeding to participate in a settlement conference.
+The advantage of this form of dispute resolution is that it saves time and money for the parties, enabling them to settle the matter out of court, without a trial.
+The parties may request a settlement conference at any stage in the legal proceedings.

 As a rule, the hearing takes place before a judge alone.

-According to Article 2803 of the Civil Code of Québec, the party that invokes the facts must prove them to the courts satisfaction.
-Therefore, it is in the interest of all of the parties to gather as much evidence as possible in order to convince the judge.
-For example, Richard borrowed $10,000 from Isabelle.
-If this amount is not paid back, it will be up to Isabelle to prove that a loan contract indeed exists between herself and Richard.
-As a defense, Richard is entitled to allege certain facts, for instance, that he did indeed reimburse his loan.
+According to article 2803 of the Civil Code of Québec, a person seeking to assert a right must prove the facts on which the claim is based.
+This means that it is in the interest of all of the parties to gather as much evidence as possible in order to convince the judge.
+For example, if Richard borrows $10,000 from Isabelle and fails to pay it back, Isabelle will have to prove that a loan contract indeed exists between herself and Richard.
+As a defence, Richard will have to prove certain facts, for instance that he has paid the money back.

 What needs to be proven?

-You do not have to prove everything systematically.
-For instance, there is no need to prove that a legal provision exists in your favor.
-The law also creates certain presumptions that help establish proof.
-For instance, if you were bitten by a dog, you do not have to prove the responsibility of its owner.
-Finally, your obligation to produce evidence may be waived if you manage to obtain an admission from the opposite party.
+You do not need to prove everything systematically.
+For instance, you do not have to prove a legal provision that exists in your favour.
+The law also creates certain presumptions that help establish proof—if you are bitten by a dog, you do not have to prove its owner's responsibility.
+Finally, your obligation to provide proof may be waived if you manage to obtain an admission from the opposite party.

-They may produce written documents, call witnesses, invoke presumptions and offer admissions.
-If only a simple fact needs to be proven, all proof is admissible.
-However, in the case of juridical acts (lease, loan, donation, etc.), the law considers that a written document is the best evidence.
-This explains why the use of writings is recommended since, if drawn up properly, they cannot be challenged by testimonies.
+The parties may produce written documents, call witnesses, invoke presumptions and report admissions.
+If only a simple fact needs to be proved, all means of evidence are admissible.
+However, in the case of legal acts (a lease, loan, donation, etc.), the law considers that a written document is the best evidence.
+This is why it is always advisable to record agreements in writing; if they are drawn up properly, they are hard to challenge using other testimony.

-There are several types of writings : authentic writings, drawn up by a notary, bailiff, etc., which constitute the strongest evidence; private writings, drafted and signed by the parties themselves; and other documents such as notations in a diary, personal letters, registers, etc. Of all these documents, it is most difficult to contest the content, validity and origin of the authentic document.
+There are several types of written documents: authentic acts, drawn up by a notary, bailiff, etc.,; private writings, drafted and signed by the parties themselves; and other documents such as entries in a diary, personal letters, registers, etc. Of all these documents, the authentic act is the most difficult to contest in terms of its content, validity and origin.

-However, let us imagine that Richard has already paid Isabelle back for the amount of his debt in the presence of witnesses, but failed to obtain a receipt and he has written proof that he and Isabelle had agreed to meet for the reimbursement of the loan.
-In this case, Richard has what is known as a commencement of proof, which gives credit to his statement that he did in fact pay back the loan, while not being able to prove it entirely.
-In this case, the judge may allow Richard to call witnesses, who will confirm that they were present when Richard reimbursed Isabelle.
+However, let us imagine that Richard paid Isabelle back, in the presence of witnesses, but failed to obtain a receipt; all he has is written proof that he and Isabelle agreed to meet for the repayment of the loan.
+In this case, Richard has what is known as a “commencement of proof”, which lends support to his statement that he paid back the loan, but does not prove it entirely.
+In this case, the judge may allow Richard to call witnesses, who will confirm that they were present when Richard repaid the money to Isabelle.

-Whenever proof by testimony is allowed, the witness to the alleged facts must always be called upon to testify; hearsay evidence is not allowed.
+When proof by testimony is allowed, the person who witnessed the facts directly must be called to testify; hearsay evidence is not allowed.

 After having heard your evidence and that of the opposite party, the judge hears the addresses.

-If the case is complex, the judge may wish to think it over and weigh the evidence.
-The judge may occasionally take several months before rendering a written decision.
-His decision is based on the law and on the strength of the evidence submitted to him.
+If the case is more complex, the judge may need time to reflect and weigh the evidence, and may take several months to render a written judgment based on the law and the strength of the evidence submitted.